 experiment with the recipe to achieve the taste and texture you like with the

 "à la mode."

-We all know the joy of pie with a scoop of vanilla ice cream — it’s a
+We all know the pleasure of pie with a scoop of ice cream — it’s a common

-frequent temptation that really shouldn’t be enjoyed until you’re on Phase 3.
-But
+temptation that really shouldn’t be indulged until you’re on Phase 3, and then

 - Consider healthy flour options.
-Once you’re on Phase 2, you can use whole-wheat, white whole-wheat, or whole-wheat pastry flour to prepare baked desserts.
-In addition, you can experiment with gluten-free flour and grain options, such as almond or hazelnut flour, buckwheat, cornmeal, coconut flour, garbanzo flour, and sorghum flour.
+Once you’re on Phase 2, use whole-wheat, white whole-wheat, or whole-wheat pastry flour instead of white all-purpose, bread, or cake flour to prepare baked desserts.
+In addition, you can experiment with gluten-free flour and grain options, such as almond, hazelnut, or coconut flour, buckwheat, cornmeal, garbanzo or other bean flour, and sorghum flour.